burzum/cakephp-file-storage/README.md

-FileStorage plugin for CakePHP 2.x and 3.x
+FileStorage Plugin for CakePHP 2.x and 3.x
 ==========================================

 **The 3.0 branch is still in development!** You can help updating the code (it's not that hard) or make a donation if you want to speed things up.
 The work done on this plugin is done voluntary by me in my *free* time.
 So please respect that I'm not in a hurry to get it updated ASAP.